 The perched position of the Rover did compliment the extra cooling properties, however, and it was noticeably cooler than the MT500 on hot days, which has full Koroyd in all vents.
 But despite all this, the Rover is still a touch warmer than other competitive helmets with no Koroyd technology, so you’ve really got to like the looks or want the safety features to opt for this helmet over others.

 The straps were easily adjustable and didn’t come loose during a ride.
 The tension system was also easy to use and comfortable once in place.
-Thankfully I didn’t properly test the MIPS (which focuses on protecting the brain during rotational impacts) or the other safety features in a crash, but I certainly felt secure knowing it was there.
+Thankfully I didn’t properly test the safety features in a crash, but I certainly felt secure knowing it was there.